-- Cocaine – also called coke, blow or nose candy.
+- cocaine – also called coke, blow or nose candy.
 Users sometimes rub cocaine over their gums, causing ulceration of gums and the underlying bone.
-Cocaine mixed with saliva creates an extremely acidic solution which erodes tooth enamel and exposes the underlying dentine to decay-causing bacteria.
+Cocaine mixed with saliva creates an extremely acidic solution that erodes tooth enamel and exposes the underlying dentine to decay-causing bacteria.
 Cocaine and crack cocaine cause dry mouth, which further increases the risk of tooth decay.
-Cocaine can cause tooth wear by tooth grinding (bruxism).
+Cocaine can cause tooth wear by tooth grinding (bruxism)

 Treatment for tooth and gum problems

 Professional treatment depends on the particular medication or drug and its effects on your teeth and gums, but may include: